LeoNiedermeier/LeoNiedermeier.github.io/_docs/java/java8/ocap/overload_method_resolution.md

 * It is a compile-time error if an instance method overrides a static method.

-{: .info="Overiding Methods from Implemented Interface" }
+{: .info title="Overiding Methods from Implemented Interface" }
 > An instance method mC declared in or inherited by class C, overrides from C another method mI declared in an interface I,
 > iff all of the following are true:
 >